abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/sharedvolumes.md

 ```

 !!! warning
-    It is very important to set accessModes to `ReadWriteMany`, otherwise you won't be able to mount several user pods on the same PVC, so the shared data aspect does not make sense anymore.
+    Setting `accessModes` to `ReadWriteMany` is required.
+Without it, the PVC cannot be mounted simultaneously across multiple user pods, which defeats the purpose of shared storage.

-Then apply it by running the following command
+Apply it by running the following command:

 ```
 NAMESPACE=abcdesktop
 kubectl apply -f nfs-pvc-shared-data-abcdesktop.yaml -n $NAMESPACE
 ```

-You can check if both of the PV and PVC have been correctly bounded
+Verify that both the PV and PVC have been correctly bound:

 ```
 NAMESPACE=abcdesktop